SuyiWang/DiMorSC/README.md

 # 2D-3D_1-stable_manifold
 This is a software that extract 1-stable manifold from arbitrary simplicial complex.
 The input is a simplicial complex with function value defined on vertices.
 The output is a graph that represents the 1-stable manifold.

-# Folder Content
+# Folder Content Highlights

 ## Main Folder

-1. densityRips.cpp           (main: Compute 1-stable manifold. input: BIN file; output: vert.txt edge.txt)
+1. densityRips.cpp - Main program.
+Computes 1-stable manifold from function defined on simplicial complex. input: BIN file; output: vert.txt edge.txt.
+There is only 1 parameter (persistence threshold) to adjust.

-2. Simplicial2Complex.h      (contains classes of simplicial complex and discrete vector field)
-3. persistence.h             (persistence class)
-4. Makecommand               (sample command for building densityRips)
+2. Makecommand - sample command for building densityRips.
-5. gridComplex.txt           (sample input for 2D case)

 ## Matlab Helper (list only the most frequently used ones)
-1. Draw1stable.m (Helper that draws the vert.txt and edge.txt file)
-2. MorsePost.m (Postprocessing steps)
-3. LoadAllen.m (Load particular data file and generate BIN file for densityRips)
+1. LoadAllen.m/LoadPartha.m - Load particular data file and generate BIN file for densityRips.
+There is one adjustable parameter - cut off density threshold.
+In LoadAllen.m it is at line 93.
+In Load Partha, it is at Line 92.
+The threshold removes a data point when its density is lower than the threshold, therefore reduce the size of simplicial complex.

+2. MorsePost.m - This file converts the output of densityRips, which is usually a graph, to a tree using maximum spanning tree.
+It also smoothes the branch a little and removes low persistence branches.
+Then write tree data to .swc file.
+There is one adjustable parameter - branch persistence threshold.

+3. Draw1stable.m - This file visualizes the output of densityRips, without any post processing.

 # Prerequisites
 1. main code DensityRips depends on PHAT to compute persistence pairs.
 PHAT is available on github here (https://github.com/blazs/phat) - put PHAT file in the project root folder.